Maxi Biancucchi

-Maximiliano Daniel Biancucchi Cuccittini (born 15 September 1984), is an Argentine former footballer who played as a forward.
+Maximiliano Daniel Biancucchi Cuccittini (born 15 September 1984), is an Argentine former professional footballer who played as a forward.

 Career

 Early career

-He started his career playing for San Lorenzo of Argentina.
+Biancucchi started his career playing for San Lorenzo of Argentina.
 He also played for Paraguayan clubs, including Sportivo Luqueño, where he won the 2006–07 Apertura Championship of the Liga Paraguaya, before joining Brazilian club Flamengo, in July 2007.

 Flamengo

-He played his first match as a Flamengo player on 5 August 2007, a Brazilian Série A match against Santos at Estádio Vila Belmiro, in which he came on as a substitute for Roger.
+Biancucchi played his first match as a Flamengo player on 5 August 2007, a Brazilian Série A match against Santos at Estádio Vila Belmiro, in which he came on as a substitute for Roger.
 And scored his first goal in a 1–0 win over rivals Fluminense in the 2007 Brazilian Série A.

 Maxi ranks sixteenth in a number of appearances by a foreigner for Flamengo in the club's history.

 Cruz Azul

-He joined Cruz Azul of Mexico in 2010.
+Biancucchi joined Cruz Azul of Mexico in 2010.
 Maxi scored his first goal for Cruz Azul against Deportivo Toluca.
 After he scored another goal against Tigres.
 He later scored 2 goals for Cruz Azul on the 2010–11 CONCACAF Champions League.

 Vitória

-On 15 January 2013, Maxi signed with Vitória, returning to Brazilian football after about four years.
+On 15 January 2013, Biancucchi signed with Vitória, returning to Brazilian football after about four years.